Question from Oliver P.: I need some advice for choosing an antivirus app for an older computer.

 Can you recommend a good antivirus app that’s free and really lightweight, but will still be effective at keeping viruses off my computer?

 Rick’s answer: Your plan sounds like a good one to me, Oliver.
-I think you’re very wise to save your money towards the purchase of a new PC instead of replacing that bad RAM stick.

 To answer your question, there are several really light (and therefore fast) antivirus products out there, but the one I recommend that you try first is Panda Free Antivirus.